-RESS STUDENT TEEMNOLOGY LOAN AGREEMENT
+RESS STUDENT TECHNOLOGY LOAN AGREEMENT

-The Richmond County School System's (RCSS) vision is providing an equitable education for all students to prepare them for life beyond the classroom.
-Students are provided the opportunity to checkout laptops/tablets that are the property of RCSS so that they may continue using the device away from school facilities for educational purposes.
+The Richmond County School System's (RCSS) vision is to provide an equitable education for all students to prepare them for life beyond the classroom.
+Students are provided the opportunity to take home or use while in the classroom, a Windows or Chrome laptop or a Chrome tablet that is the property of RCSS for educational purposes.

-All students, parents and/or (guardians) will be required to sign this form acknowledging that they have read and agree with the school system's device checkout procedures before a laptop/tablet can be taken to a location other than a school system facility.
+All students, parents, and/or (guardians) will be required to sign this form acknowledging that they have read and agree with the school system's device procedures.